Leukemia, Lymphoma / Blood Cancers Mini Guide TOC - Medications

 Your doctor will work with you to find the best medicine for the type of lymphoma you have.

 Chemotherapy causes many side effects.
 For help with how to deal with these, see Home Treatment.
-Your doctor may
+Your doctor may prescribe medicines to control nausea and vomiting from chemotherapy.

 Targeted therapy uses monoclonal antibodies in medicine that is injected into the body so these antibodies can attach to cancer cells and destroy them.
 The monoclonal antibodies used to treat NHL include: